t-gummer/RADins/README.md

     directory](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/getwd)
     anyway.
 Some other languages such as SAS do not support relative file paths, so some users may not be aware that they exist.
-  - RStudio has tab autocompletion for the relative file paths of files in the current working directory if you hit tab after typing `"`.
+  - RStudio has tab auto-completion for the relative file paths of files in the current working directory if you hit tab after typing `"`.

 Additionally,